Are you getting Items advertised “Free Delivery” from Ebay? Yeah.. right, sure you do.

 The exact same product is now free delivery but from Sydney for an extra $11,09.
 You got to be wary of those ones, because the delivery date could be also a lie.
 It does happen very often that he just buy the item the same day you ordered it directly from the supplier above.
 Therefore the accurate delivery time would be the one advertised in the original supplier, not the seller..

-There are hundreds of similar sellers on Ebay and it is a pity that Ebay blindly pretend is not happening..
-It is also important to remember that, the “Free Delivery” joke, doesn’t just happen on Ebay.
-If you take your time to compare different on-line store items, it doesn’t take long to see that this is a widespread problem
+There are hundreds of similar listing on Ebay and it is a pity that Ebay blindly pretend is not happening..
+It is also important to remember that, the “Free Delivery” lie, doesn’t just happen on Ebay.
+If you take your time to compare different on-line store items, it doesn’t take long to see that this is a widespread serious problem..

 Buyer Beware as usual..